 What do they mean by “mostly open?”
-This could be where there are cubicles that have been created, or where there’s a closed office available for certain functions.
+That could be where there are cubicles that have been created or where there’s a closed office available for specific functions.
 Having a completely open space is considered too much of a distraction.

 The companies don’t expect items like computers to be included.
-They would, however, expect for there to be printers, phones, and possibly fax machines.
+They would, however, hope for there to be printers, phones, and possibly fax machines.

-14. According to the coworking statistics, 43% of businesses believe that a good office space should foster team building and collaboration.
+13. According to coworking statistics, 43% of businesses believe that a good office space should foster team building and collaboration.

-One advantage of working in a shared environment is that you’re able to bounce ideas off other users.
-They may not work at the same company as you, but they can still provide a good sounding board and possibly even some inspiration.
+One advantage of working in a shared environment is that you can bounce ideas off other users.
+They may not work at the same company as you, but they can still provide an excellent sounding board and possibly even some inspiration.

 The State of the Industry in the US

 There’s no question that coworking has redefined our views on the traditional office environment.
-Coworking occupancy rates are bound to increase even more in the future.
+They bound coworking occupancy rates to increase even more in the future.

-The prices for the space depend on the location.
+The prices for shared spaces depend on the location.
 Naturally, it’s going to be in line with what the standard rentals for the area are.
 That’s why it’s worthwhile to consider an office in a less popular area to save money.

 How many coworking spaces are there?
 In the US alone, we have close to 7,000 spaces.
 A workspace here is classified as the whole office or building being used in this manner.

-In 2017, you were looking at an average cost of $1,889 per space in Boston.
-This was above the norm, even for a large city like New York.
+You were looking at an average cost of $1,889 per space in Boston a few years ago.
+That was above the norm, even for a large city like New York.

-Coworking statistics from 2018 tell us that the price you’ll pay depends on the city you’re in.
-It also depends on the supply and demand for the space.
+Coworking statistics tell us that the price you’ll pay depends on the city you’re in.
+It also depends on the supply and demand for space.
 If space is at a premium, as it is in New York, you can expect to pay a higher price.